Caregiver & Recreational Companion

 • Comfortable working one-on-one in a close, trusting relationship, with a sense of humor and a willingness to try new things

-• Familiarity with ostomy or catheter care, or interest in learning
+• Familiarity with ostomy or catheter care, or willingness to learn

-• College coursework or training in health, therapy, or wellness fields
+• Coursework or training in health, therapy, or wellness fields

 • Reliable transportation and based near Fort Collins